mwpowellhtx/Kingdom.Collections/README.md

 The operations are fairly self explanatory.
 The goals were clear getting started: we wanted to establish a basic moral equivalence, so-called, but for the afore mentioned immutability and idempotency concerns.
 We will continue adding new operations, and will continue to flesh it out, or as issues and requests are submitted, or contributors want to add to the body of effort.

-I took a little time to improve performance by representing the *Immutable Bit Array* in terms of a collection of `Byte`.
+We took a little time to improve performance by representing the *Immutable Bit Array* in terms of a collection of `Byte`.
 This took a bit of effort, but we think the performance is about as strong as can be at present.
 Chiefly, there was also a trade off in terms of *Shift* capability involved in that there is no advantage spending the calories on figuring out the byte-wise shifts involved.
 Instead, we opted to simply treat the Shift in terms of a `Boolean` collection, which works out pretty well performance-wise.

 Eventually, we may reconsider whether the application of the term *idempotent* is really that accurate.
 Upon further analysis, it seems to me the focus of whether something is idempotent has to do with the function itself not mutating the thing it is operating on, regardless of the outcome.
 And, while true, the *ones complement* operator, indeed *any* such operators, should leave the original *operand* untouched, this is not really the same thing, we think.
 We will need to study the issue a bit further to better name it, we think.